Chapter 1 : How Could You

 "Anyone who does not agree with this couple, say so," said Mr. Weasley.
 Ginny didn’t know what came over her, but suddenly, it spilled out of her.

-“Eliza, I’ll be right back,” muttered Harry, then ran after Ginny.
+"Eliza, I’ll be right back," muttered Harry, then ran after Ginny.
+Eliza watched him go, wondering if he would return.

 "Ginny?"
 Harry said, and he found Ginny on the living room couch, crying harder than he ever saw her cry before.
 "Gin?"